 - the investment it will make to deliver the plan.

 Click here for details of our 2018-19 Access Agreement.

 Our Access and Participation Plan for 2019-20 can be found here.

 Financial help for Access to HE & professional development programmes

 Advanced Learner Loans give students aged 19+ in further education, studying eligible level 3-6 courses, access to financial support for tuition costs from the Student Loans Company.
 Loan repayments apply once you have completed your course and earn over £25,000.

 It's easy to apply, your household income isn't taken into account and there are no credit checks.

 Here are some of the key facts about the loan:

 - Repayments are linked to what you earn and not how much you borrowed.

-Are You Studying on an Access to Higher Education Course at Wirral Met College?
+Are you studying on an Access to Higher Education programme at Wirral Met College?